LOCATION (Postcode for Sat-Nav users: CO2 0EW)

 The building was inspected in January 2012, following which the total cost of repairs was estimated at £1.4 million, not including VAT and professional fees.
 Early in 2013 the Church Commissioners issued a Draft Pastoral Scheme for demolishing the building and making the footprint into a garden of remembrance, as part of the churchyard (which is still used for burials).
 Objections to the draft Scheme were lodged with the Commissioners and during the summer of 2013 the Colchester and North East Essex Building Preservation Trust carried out a feasibility study of proposals to preserve the tower and spire by incorporating them into a residential dwelling.
-The outcome of the study was shown at an exhibition in Birch Memorial Hall on October 4th and 5th.
-The three proposals of the Trust itself were found to be unviable as in each case the cost of development was substantially greater than the estimated end value.
-A fourth proposal for residential development, by Mr Gary Cottee of Tiptree, was also shown.
-This proposal was submitted to the Church Commissioners in late October and considered by the Church Buildings (Uses and Disposals) Committee on 18th December 2013.
-The Committee reaffirmed its decision that the Draft Pastoral Scheme for demolition should proceed.
-It took the view that the proposals from Mr and Mrs Cottee were not financially viable or sustainable and would lead to a further prolonged period of uncertainty about the future of the building.
-The decision to proceed with the Scheme for demolition was referred to the Secretary of State for Communities and Local Government who in July 2014 decided that a non-statutory public inquiry into the matter should be held.
+Three proposals prepared by the Trust itself were found to be unviable as in each case the cost of development was substantially greater than the estimated end value.
+A fourth proposal for residential development was put forward by Mr Gary Cottee of Tiptree.
+This proposal was submitted to the Church Commissioners who were not satisfied about its viability and reaffirmed their decision that the Draft Pastoral Scheme for demolition should proceed.
+Because of sustained objections to the proposed demolition the matter was referred to the Secretary of State for Communities and Local Government who in July 2014 decided that a non-statutory public inquiry into the matter should be held.
 In June 2018 the Commissioners withdrew their reference to the Secretary of State which meant that the public inquiry expected to open in October 2018 would no longer take place.

 More information about the church, and images of the interior and exterior, can be found at www.essexchurches.info/church.asp?p=Great Birch